 There are two versions of this on the album (a “film” version and a “single” version) and in my opinion, the film version is better.
-The film version has a slightly jazzier feel, with a piano as its lead instrument, while the single version has a lot of synths happening.
+The single version has a lot of synths happening, while the film version has a slightly jazzier feel, with a piano as its lead instrument.
 In the film, she’s performing it at a jazz club, so that makes sense.
 I just feel like overall, they’re pretty much the same (I can’t tell much of a difference vocally) so I’m not sure why they put both on the album.
 I’m really hoping they release a new version of this soundtrack like they did with The Bodyguard.
 I can tell differences between movie takes and album releases and I want to hear those ad-libs as they were in the film.
 This is a phenomenal song, written by David Wolfert and Sandy Linzer (originally recorded by The Four Tops), and it’s weird that it’s less popular than “I Will Always Love You“.

 That run in the bridge?
 Shut up, it’s so good.
 This was written exclusively by Dianne Warren, which, again, can we talk about how great she is?
 But you can tell the vocal ad-libs and attitude is all Whitney.
 The gift of a true vocalist is being able to take a pre-written song and turn it into your own masterpiece, and Whitney does that so many times throughout her career.
 The song is sassy in its turn-of-phrase, where it explains that she learned how to be a jerk from the person who did it to her in the first place.
 This was the final single from the My Love is Your Love album, the best one in my opinion.